kgrid/kgrid.github.io/getting-started/developing-kos/index.md

 These four files are the core of the Knowledge Object.
 Together they allow the Activator to create a REST endpoint that can accept and process messages using the code that implements a particular model of computable biomedical knowledge.

-> You don't have to organize your code and service description in folders like `../model/service` or `../model/resource`.
-Within the `/model` folder you can organize however you want, as long as the metadata paths for `"service": ` and `"resource: ` point to the right files.

 ### The standard KO result